Use case

 Common questions

-Does LoadStrike document Kafka-specific public support?
+Does LoadStrike document Kafka support?

 Yes.
-The public site includes both a Kafka protocol guide and a Kafka endpoint guide, along with article content focused on Kafka for end-to-end business latency.
+The site includes both a Kafka protocol guide and a Kafka endpoint guide, along with article content focused on Kafka for end-to-end business latency.

 Can a Kafka workflow still be part of a larger transaction?